-PE260 Care and Prevention of Injuries II 3 credits (3 lec hrs/wk)
+PE260 Care and Prevention of Injuries II

 Care and Prevention II is a continuation of the concepts presented in Care and Prevention I. Its purpose is to facilitate the learning of evolution techniques for specific segments of the body.
 This course will also focus on soft tissue and joint injuries of the upper extremities, as well as management plans for acute and chronic care.